rupin-r/Digital-Design-Portfolio/README.md

 and a really bad IR sensor.

-**Class Projects**

-This folder contains class projects that did not involve coding.

-Cello Laser Metrology

-A class project involving the use of laser holography and scanning laser doppler vibrometry to find resonance modes of a cello for optimal dampener placement.
-Reports, discussion, and results are listed in this github folder.

-Polarization Independent Metasurface Lens

-A class project to recreate the results of a paper incorporating nanophotonics using Ansys Lumerical.
-This specific project creates a lens with nanoscale etchings to focus light at a point irregardless of incoming polarization.
-Results and presentation are listed in this github folder.

 **Teaching Assistant Work**

 This folder contains work I personally created in order to assist in teaching students concepts for the given class.

-**Other**

-The "Other" folder refers to all work completed outside of academics, but still within college.
-For now, this only includes a Unity game jam done during my time at University at Buffalo.

 ## Projects with Separate GitHub links